Skip to main content

 Melissa Paris St-Amour

-ESG & Impact Associate, Cordiant Capital
+ESG & impact associate, Cordiant Capital

 Melissa Paris St-Amour serves as an ESG & Impact Associate at Cordiant, dedicating her efforts to refining their Responsible Investment Strategy.
 Before joining Cordiant, she specialized in impact management, contributing to sustainability project management at the municipal level and co-leading the development of impact-focused methodologies at an Impact and ESG rating Agency.
 Melissa advocates for aligning human social progress with planetary boundaries, a philosophy that drove her to Cordiant, where she is developing the integration of ESG and Impact analysis to manage risks and drive positive outcomes for people and the planet.
 Actively involved in industry working groups, Melissa was recently chosen to join the Transition and Green Finance Working Group led by the Partnership for Carbon Accounting Financials (PCAF), collaborating on developing a GHG accounting standard for financial institutions to measure their contribution to decarbonizing the economy.

-Students must actively participate in all three sessions to earn their certificate.
+Students must actively participate in all sessions to earn their certificate.
 To emphasize our skill-focused approach, we intentionally omitted a formal evaluation process to prioritize hands-on learning and real-world application.

 Yes, the John Molson Executive Centre will provide you with a certificate for each program you complete.

-Contact
+Contact us

 Back to top